cog

 9: Skip the "Checking for Updates" screen by pressing Ctrl+Shift+E.

-Requires a storage device; data doesn't save; patched on Kernver 4
+Requires a storage device; patched on Chrome OS 130+ & keyrolled devices

 Boots into an unenrolled Chrome OS environment.